 As a result of the recycling of PCB-containing carbonless copy paper, area mill operations discharged PCBs in waste streams, contaminating sediment in the Lower Fox River.
 The Lower Fox River is the largest source of PCBs to Lake Michigan in the basin.
 From 1957 to 1971, about 250,000 pounds of PCBs were released, contaminating 11 million tons of sediment.
 It is estimated that some 160,000 pounds of PCBs have already left the Fox River and entered Green Bay and Lake Michigan.
 On average, 300 to 500 additional pounds are flushed from the Lower Fox sediment each year.
 Floods would flush additional thousands of pounds into Green Bay.
 Once PCBs are released into the bay and Lake Michigan, they are extremely difficult, if not impossible, to recover.

-The sixth year of dredging in the Lower Fox River from DePere to Green Bay will start this spring.
-About 670,000 cubic yards of PCB-contaminated sediment is expected to be removed using at least three hydraulic dredges.
-Similar to last year, dredging will take place 24 hours per day, at least five days a week through early November.
+The sixth year of dredging in the Lower Fox River from DePere to Green Bay is in progress.
+About 670,000 cubic yards of PCB-contaminated sediment is expected to be removed this year using at least three hydraulic dredges.
+Similar to last year, dredging will take place 24 hours per day, at least five days a week through early November (except for holidays).
 Another process referred to as sand capping and covering, which started in 2011, will also continue.
-This year, 46 acres of sediment will be capped and covered.
+This year, 60 acres of sediment will be capped and covered.